djosephsen/slacker/Readme.md

 ### Todo's in order of when I'll probably get to them:

-* built-in convienence functions for calling out to the Slack API proper
 * I'm considering some drastic changes to the Broker code to support the bullet point above
 * Integrated statsd support for emitting metrics
 * Transparent support for custom [slash-commands](https://dbgone.slack.com/services/new/slash-commands)